Here’s another big leap forward.

 There’s a lot of variety on this album, from sing-along filth that sounds like a crude attempt at dub mixed with scrambled cable TV porn (Sewer, complete with a vocal cameo by Elmo and one of the only instances of me ever rapping in a song), to dark explorations of imaginary relationships (Sex Ain’t What It Used to Be), to languid stream-of-consciousness philosophizing (Thinking Too Much), to weird mood pieces (Your Bicycle Is Melting, Jesse/Bill Blues, Buried Alive), to just plain fucked-up shit (Mr. Clean Is Dead), and more.
 Be Sorry manages the neat trick of being both one of our best songs and one of the most accessible, and Gord and I both felt the instrumental coda was one of our finer moments at the time.

-The Old House remains one of my favourite PG spoken-word pieces, drawing on childhood fun and taking it in a different direction from the usual unhinged screaming.
+The Old House remains one of my favourite PG spoken word pieces, drawing on childhood horrors while opting for a different approach from the usual unhinged screaming.
 There’s an educational bit that explains in detail how to burn your house down while your parents are sleeping, and how to make it look like arson, getting out unscathed while making it appear to everyone that you perished in the fire.
 I have no idea where that came from, but it was a fun tangent to follow.